The Onion Family

 - Red onions look purple to me.
 Are there red onions and purple onions?

 Members of the onion family are vital to flavorful cooking.
-But before you throw a big old reunion and invite the entire clan, its a good idea to learn the differences between the different family members so you use the right one at the right time.
-Just like the personalities of your kinfolk, onion relatives vary widely, from mild to in-your-face, so sit back and meet the family.
+But before you throw a big old reunion and invite the entire clan, it is a good idea to learn the differences between the different family members so you use the right one at the right time.
+Just like the personalities of your kinfolk, onion relatives vary widely, from mild to “in-your-face,” so sit back and meet the family.

 WHITE ONIONS: The next closest sibling to the yellow onion is the white onion.
 Think of the white onion as the middle child.
 Known to have a sharper and more pungent flavor than their yellow contemporaries, they also tend to have thinner, more papery skin.
 Personally, I’m not a big fan, but suit yourself.
 Among the varieties of white onions are the snow white hybrid (round bulb), ‘white’ white (round inside and out, it has thin skin and stores well), white granex (ideal for warmer climates, white inside and out), and burgundy (white flesh with a mild tang.
 Mostly used in the south.)